GVancauwenberghe/gvancauwenberghe.github.io/_pages/development.md

 **Description:** The aim of the assignment was to support the Government of Mozambique in its understanding and the  implementation of international and other standards as part of NSDI developments, and to set-up and improve procedures for the production of geographic information.
 The aim was to help reducing the costs of implementing and maintaining the national Spatial Data Infrastructure (SDI) of Mozambique and to facilitate policy and decision making.
 Other aspects addressed in the project included the establishment of a national SDI governance structure and the design of an approach for measuring and monitoring the benefits of the SDI.

 **Activities performed:**
+* Detailed assessment of the use and exchange of geospatial data in Mozambique
+* Training on SDI and (open) data policies, covering aspects such as open data, licensing models, data sharing arrangements and legal frameworks
+* Collection of best practices in cost-benefit analyses of Spatial Data Infrastructures
+* Guidance on quality management systems and standards related to geospatial data
+* Interviews and workshops with local stakeholders

 ## Towards an Open Spatial Data Infrastructure in Peru
 **Year:** 2019-2020